shaharoded/Blackjack-AI/README.md

 ## Environment Constraints:

-State representation is simplified (player_value, dealer_card, usable_ace), which limits the agent's ability to generalize.
+State representation is simplified (player_value, dealer_card, usable_ace, n_cards_in_hand), which limits the agent's ability to generalize.

 ## **Analysis of Results**